 Azerbaijan is a country whose vibrant culinary scene has something to tickle everyone’s taste buds: from fruity sauces to succulent mutton-based meals and countless types of aromatic pilaf.
 Each region has its versions of most popular dishes as well as their own specialties.
-If you don’t have enough time to visit the whole Azerbaijan, you can take this tour for must-try meals available throughout the country as well as take an active part at cooking master classes.
+If you don’t have enough time to visit the whole Azerbaijan, you can take this tour for must-try meals available throughout the country.
 Azerbaijan’s rich cuisine and timeless traditions of warm hospitality are bound to leave a lasting impression.

 1st Day: Arrival to Baku, meeting at the airport.
 Transfer to the hotel, check in (14:00).
 Free time.